 Anabolism: uses different enzymes from catalysis, using ATP (adenosine triphosphate) this anabolic process where metabolism is concerned, begins the further breakdown of ATP (the body’s raw source of energy from food).

 As this cellular enzyme activity breaks down food further it will be stored for future use as glycogen.
-ATP is typically stored in muscle being used in short intense bursts of energy such as: (sprinting, weight training etc.).
+ATP is typically stored in muscle where short intense bursts of energy are needed, such as: (sprinting, weight training, shot-put or powerlifting etc.).

-Further refinement will also store food energy as glycogen, these stores are
+Further refinement also stores food energy as glycogen, these stores are

 typically found in the liver and muscle cells, this energy is often used in longer